 If you decide a Roth conversion is right for you, doing it at one of the following times might make it more affordable:

 - During a lower-income year.
-Because the money you convert from your traditional IRA to a Roth account will be taxed as ordinary income, choosing a year when the rest of your income is low will help keep your overall tax rate from skyrocketing.
-Of course, you’ll still need to weigh this benefit against your ability to actually afford the tax bill, especially if things are a little tight for now.
+Because the money you convert from your traditional IRA to a Roth account will be considered taxable income, choosing a year when the rest of your income is low will help keep your overall tax rate from skyrocketing.
+Of course, you’ll still need to weigh this benefit against your ability to actually afford the state and/or federal tax bill, especially if things are a little tight for now.

-- While the untaxed balance of your traditional IRA is low.
-A lower untaxed balance means a lower total tax bill… and also more tax-free growth potential for your fledgling retirement fund.
+- While the untaxed balance of your traditional IRA is relatively low.
+A lower untaxed balance means a lower total tax bill — and also more tax-free growth potential for your retirement fund.
 Win-win.

 Some people also choose to break up their Roth IRA conversion process into smaller sections, converting a little bit of their retirement balance at a time so as to make for more affordable tax bills each year they do so.
 There’s no rule stating you have to convert the whole balance at once, so this is a good workaround to consider!

 That said, it’s always worth consulting with a tax professional or fiduciary advisor before making major money decisions.